euphorie/osha.oiradoc/docs/manuals/editor2.rst

 provide a name for each of the repeating instances or occurrences (i.e. for each store).

-As you can see, **profile questions enable you to include or exclude certain parts** of the risk assessment tool, depending on whether they apply to the end-user's particular situation or not.
+As you can see, **profile questions enable the end-user to include or exclude certain parts** of the risk assessment tool, depending on whether they apply to the their particular situation or not.

-They are also **repeatable**, allowing the end-user to name the repeating instances with names relevant to them (e.g. city centre bakery, bakery headquarters, bakery city park).
+They can also be made **repeatable**, allowing the end-user to name the repeating instances with names relevant to them (e.g. city centre bakery, bakery headquarters, bakery city park).

-Through this, the (sub)modules and risks associated with this **repeatable** profile will be repeated in the tool - once for each repeating instance.
+Through this, the (sub)modules and risks associated with this **repeatable** profile will be repeated in the tool - once for each affected instance.
 Imagine this to be the same as if you would make paper copies of a certain part of a checklist, because it needs to be completed for each location's characteristics.

-Posing profile questions is particularly useful in sectors where it's probable that a substantial number of modules with risks aren't relevant to all companies.
+Posing profile questions is particularly useful in sectors where it is probable that a substantial number of modules with risks aren't relevant to all companies.
 If you expect that most companies will complete practically all modules, posing profile questions will be unnecessary, unless you would like to